-Jack Dorsey Explains Why Twitter Didn't Block Alex Jones, Bucking Big Tech Trend
+Twitter CEO Jack Dorsey Explains Why Alex Jones Isn't Banned, In Big Tech Exception

 - the behavior is newsworthy and in the legitimate public interest."

 Those rules have shifted over time, as Dorsey pointed out.
-A statement released Tuesday said that since 2013, the company has explicitly banned "targeted harassment," elaborated on how it enforces violations of its policies on hateful conduct, and beefed up its rules on sharing intimate photos of someone without their consent, among other changes.
+A statement released Tuesday said that since 2013, the company has explicitly banned "targeted harassment," elaborated on how it enforces violations of its policies on hateful conduct and beefed up its rules on sharing intimate photos of someone without their consent, among other changes.

 It also said Twitter does not typically suspend people or take other enforcement action for behavior before a rule change.
 A message Tuesday afternoon from Twitter Safety stated that "tweets from Alex Jones and InfoWars are not currently in violation of our Rules."